 Even if you do not have the name of the criminal, you can quickly narrow down your search if you know which jurisdiction to focus on.

-To find someone in jail, you can start with State Department of Corrections.
+To find someone in jail, you can start with your State Department of Corrections.

 If you go to the state’s web page, you will be able to find a phone number to contact.
 You’ll also find resources like Sex Offender Registry, Offender Contact information, and Offender Visitation forms.